 Inflow forecast

-model output — not a measurementNOAA’s National Water Model, short-range run issued Jul 5, 1 PM CT, for the five gauged tributary reaches.
+model output — not a measurementNOAA’s National Water Model, short-range run issued Aug 22, 6 PM CDT, for the 5 gauged tributary reaches feeding Lake Travis.
 The model routes rainfall that has already fallen plus near-term forecast precipitation.

 Gauged inflow now